xuganyu96/advent-of-code-2022/docs/README.md

 # Notes and journals

+## Day 15 (Dec 14, 2022)
+I don't know why but I implemented the same idea as some of the solutions posted on [Reddit]() but my solution is very slow...
+Today's problem took one Reddit user's solution 15ms to solve, but my solution, using largely the same idea, took 70 seconds!

 ## Day 13 (Dec 12, 2022)
 Today's problem was the first that I could not solve within 2 hours.
 The main difficulty lies with parsing the inputs.
 I could either try to write a parser that can parse nested list, or I could use `serde_json` crate to parse it for me.
 In either case, I ran out of time to do it in Rust, so I ended up solving the problem with Python.